 1.Business Intelligence Cloud (Traditional)

-The Business Intelligence Cloud, though a traditional component, is inevitable for your OAC, just in case if you are migrating from OBIEE to OAC.
+The Business Intelligence Cloud, though a traditional component, is inevitable for your OAC, just in case if you are migrating from OBIEE to Oracle Analytics Cloud.

 You can reuse this component to create visualizations in OAC rather than recreating the data models again.

-The single source of truth in OBIEE, an asset you built with years of effort is easily retained for reuse in your OAC, to effectively and efficiently complement the drawbacks of OBIEE in the self-service aspect.
+The single source of truth in OBIEE, an asset you built with years of effort is easily retained for reuse in your Oracle Analytics Cloud, to effectively and efficiently complement the drawbacks of OBIEE in the self-service aspect.

 Do you know?
 You can connect Power BI and Tableau to OBIEE and OAC and OAS through BI Connector!

 Oracle Essbase, as an Oracle Analytics Cloud component, is a cloud-based business analytics solution that enables you to build, implement and manage your enterprise analytics and reporting.